American Myths - Did you believe all 10?

 The vast majority of users have no problems.
 Miscreants target easy victims where easy victims are the rule rather than the exception.

 Beyond the fraud-rife areas the main risks are the same as they are for absentee bidders in a live auction: inaccurate item descriptions, shill bidding, and people interpreting terms like "excellent condition" differently.
-And as in a live auction, when absentee bidders win, some auction galleries inflate shipping charges.
+And as in nearly every live auction, when absentee bidders win, some sellers inflate shipping charges.

 If there's any doubt about the cost of S&H or the condition of an item, eBayers email sellers before bidding and ask specific questions.
 The wise customer never bids until a satisfactory answer comes.
 While it's possible to withdraw a bid before an auction closes (never after,) it's bad form and users can be suspended for over-doing it.